secretstartups/handbook/culture/all-remote/meetings/index.html.md

 >
 > The biggest thing is [taking the initiative to interrupt each other](/blog/2019/08/05/tips-for-mastering-video-calls/), as that's harder in a remote setting.
 At GitLab, we solve that by making sure that questions are in a Google Doc in advance so it's clear who has a question and who to hand the conversation off to. — _GitLab co-founder and CEO Sid Sijbrandij_

-## How do you engage remote meeting participants?
+### How do you keep participants engaged in a remote meeting?

 1. Have your video on at all times because it's much more engaging for participants.
 1. Use team members' names to make everyone feel welcome and recognized.